-OH Leuven becomes first-ever Belgian women's team to reach Champions League play-offs
+OH Leuven become first Belgian women's team to reach Champions League play-offs

-Oud-Heverlee Leuven’s women qualified for the knockout phase of the Champions League on Wednesday night despite a 0-3 defeat against Arsenal.
-The team made history by becoming the first Belgian women’s team ever to survive the League Phase of the tournament.
+Oud-Heverlee Leuven’s women qualified for the play-offs of the knockout phase of the Champions League on Wednesday night, despite a 3-0 defeat to Arsenal.
+They are the first Belgian women’s team to survive the league phase of the tournament.

-The loss was largely expected, given that Arsenal are the defending champions of the Champions League.
+Wednesday's loss was largely expected, with Arsenal the defending champions.
 Nevertheless, OHL secured qualification because their closest challengers, Vålerenga, lost 3-0 to Bayern Munich.
-The Belgian champions finished 12th in the League Phase with six points, which was just enough to advance.
+The Belgian champions finished 12th in the league phase with six points, which was just enough to advance.

 "Arsenal won the Champions League last season, there’s no denying that," defender Saar Janssen said.
 "But we gave it our all and made the most of it.
 We can still be proud of our performance, even though we lost.
 We adjusted well in the second half and things went better."